Skip to main contentArrow Right

 Is social login secure?

 Offloading authentication to an external provider like Google or Apple means leveraging one of the world's most sophisticated security ecosystems.
-Their auth infrastructure handles everything from device fingerprinting to bot detection at a scale few could match.
+Their auth infrastructure handles everything from device biometrics to bot detection at a scale few could match.
 However, the apparent simplicity of social login masks significant complexity that can create security vulnerabilities when implemented incorrectly.

 Case in point: Descope's security team discovered a critical OAuth implementation flaw affecting Microsoft Azure AD applications in 2023.
 Dubbed nOAuth, this vulnerability stemmed from applications trusting unverified email claims when merging user identities.
 This practice could have led to complete account takeover (ATO), affecting multiple major applications and authentication providers.